YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Trying to hide surgery becomes unsafe when the patient uses pressure, friction, heat, sweat, products, or poor timing to force the scalp to look normal before it is ready.
 Privacy should not make the patient ignore recovery instructions.

-I become cautious when a patient says they must return to a very public setting immediately, wear a tight helmet or cap all day, exercise heavily, use fibers early, or attend an event where the scalp may be bumped or touched.
+The timing needs reconsideration when a patient must return to a very public setting immediately, wear a tight helmet or cap all day, exercise heavily, use fibers early, or attend an event where the scalp may be bumped or touched.
 The patient may still be a good candidate, but the date may be wrong.

 A discreet transplant should still be a medically sound transplant.
-If privacy demands make the operation less safe, less natural, or less honest, the plan should change.
+If privacy demands make the operation less safe, less natural, or less realistic, the plan should change.

 Can clinic promises about invisible surgery be trusted?